pronoiac/paip-lisp/docs/chapter3.md

 * Use the provided tools.
 * Don't be obscure.
 * Be consistent.

 These require some explanation.

 Using the most specific form possible makes it easier for your reader to understand your intent.
-For example, the conditional special form when is more specific than i f.
+For example, the conditional special form when is more specific than `if`.
-The reader who sees a when knows to look for only one thing: the clause to consider when the test is true.
-The reader who sees an i f can rightfully expect two clauses: one for when the test is true, and one for when it is false.
-Even though it is possible to use i f when there is only one clause, it is preferable to use when, because when is more specific.
+The reader who sees a `when` knows to look for only one thing: the clause to consider when the test is true.
+The reader who sees an `if` can rightfully expect two clauses: one for when the test is true, and one for when it is false.
+Even though it is possible to use `if` when there is only one clause, it is preferable to use `when`, because `when` is more specific.

 One important way of being specific is using abstractions.
 Lisp provides very